Which material is best for your operation?

 One of the key considerations when selecting the best label substrate for your job is the ability to overprint variable information.
 Standalone printers are commonplace in many operational settings these days, but whether a direct thermal or thermal transfer process will perform better in your unique environment is not always a straightforward decision.

-We’ve put together a guide to help you think through some of the most important considerations when deciding which label material is best for you.
+We’ve put together a guide to thermal transfer labels to help you think through some of the most important considerations when deciding which label material is best for you.

 Will your label have a short life?